digna-ai/releases/2024.09/Command Line Inteface.md

 ## Using `clean-up` Command

-The `clean-up` command in the DIGNA CLI is used to remove profiles, predictions, and traffic light system data for one or more data sources within a specified project.
+The `clean-up` command in the ***digna*** CLI is used to remove profiles, predictions, and traffic light system data for one or more data sources within a specified project.
 This command is essential for data lifecycle management, helping maintain an organized and efficient data environment by clearing outdated or unnecessary data.

 ### Command Usage